 Rush'n Attack features examples of:

-- The Disk System version has limited continues, instant respawns, hidden underground shortcuts, and a maximum ammo capacity of nine rounds instead of just three.
+- Difficulty by Region: The Disk System version has limited continues, instant respawns, hidden underground shortcuts, and a maximum ammo capacity of nine rounds instead of just three.
 To make up for the increased difficulty, the NES version starts the player with more lives and weapon power-ups always give max ammo.

-- Fire Breathing Weapon: One of the pickups available is a flamethrower.
+- Fire-Breathing Weapon: One of the pickups available in the arcade version is a flamethrower.

 - Market-Based Title: The original game was titled Rush'n Attack in America and Green Beret in Japan.
 Oddly enough, the European market used Green Beret for the arcade version and Rush'n Attack for the NES version.

 - Nintendo Hard: The NES version is extremely unforgiving.
 On top of that, the Konami Code didn't work for this title (mainly because it hadn't been introduced yet).